walt-id/waltid-identity/docs/proximity-test-automation.md

-`run-ios-wallet-sdk-tests.sh` assembles the release and test-fixture XCFrameworks from the selected checkout, checks their headers, records source and binary hashes, and explicitly runs `WalletSDKTests/KMPProximityProjectionTests` on a simulator.
+`run-ios-wallet-sdk-tests.sh` assembles the release and test-fixture XCFrameworks from the selected checkout, checks their headers, records source and binary hashes, and explicitly runs `KMPProximityProjectionTests`, `ProximityBridgeContractTests` and `ProximityInputValidationTests` in `WalletSDKTests` on a simulator.
+The discovery guard requires every named test to pass; missing or skipped tests fail the lane.
 Testing only the demo's `iosAppTests` cannot replace this package suite.
 Its `WALLET_SDK_BRIDGE_FIXTURES=1` framework has the same SDK sources and an additional test-only session producer.
 The ordinary release framework has no test producer.